murali-achanta/tac_pac_shell/README.md

 # Cisco Nexus N7K tac-pac shell
-Cisco Nexus N7K devices support tac-pac output collection for debugging customer issues.
+Cisco Nexus N7K devices support tac-pac output collection for debugging customer issues, Also some times only part of the logs are collected using *show tech-support* commands.
 This application takes the uncompressed tac-pac text file and provide a CLI interface very similar to that of actual device.
 It prints out the command outputs from the supplied tac-pac text file.

 This application is based on ****Cmd2**** package as it provides redirection of output to other linux utlities like ```less```, ```grep``` etc.